jhvanderschee/jekyllcodex/_without-plugin/instagram.md

 ### Introduction

-This script displays the first few images from the instagram homepage of a user.
+You have to put the word 'instafeed.io' in your Instagram 'bio'.
+After you have done this, this script displays the first few images from the instagram homepage of a user:

 {% include instagram.html username="jhvanderschee" %}

 ### How it works

-I do not want to share how this exactly works, as that might start a cat and mouse game with Instagram.
-Please use this to your advantage and keep it quiet.
-Once your images are showing up (which might take a few seconds and one or two refreshes) they are no longer fetched from Instagram.
+For information on how this works, visit [instafeed.io](https://www.instafeed.io).
+When your images are showing up (which might take a few seconds and a refresh) they are no longer fetched from Instagram.
 Do you like it?
 [Buy me something!](/donate/)

 ### Installation